Women at the Center of the Global Alzheimer's Epidemic

 Amyloid-beta and tau protein deposits in the brain are characteristic features of Alzheimer disease.
 The effect on the hippocampus, the area of the brain that plays a central role in learning and memory, is particularly severe.
 However, it appears that the toxic effect of tau protein is largely eliminated when the corresponding tau gene is switched off.

-Whereas aggregated amyloid-beta protein forms insoluble clumps between the neurons, the accumulates inside them.
+Whereas aggregated amyloid-beta protein forms insoluble clumps between the neurons, the tau protein accumulates inside them.
 Tau protein stabilises the tube-shaped fibers of the cytoskeleton, known as microtubules, which provide the “rails” for cellular transport.
 In Alzheimer disease, excess phosphate groups cause the tau protein to malfunction and form clumps (the ‘neurofibrillary tangles’).
 As a result, nutrient transport breaks down and the neurons and their synapses die off.
 This process is accompanied by the initial stage of memory loss.

 Tissue tests showed that, as expected, no tau clumps had formed in the brains of the first group of mice expressing anti-aggregant tau.
 In the second group – the mice suffering from Alzheimer’s – co-aggregates from human tau and “mouse tau” were formed - against expectations, because tau protein from mice does not usually aggregate.
 “Even more astonishingly, weeks after the additional gene had been switched off, the aggregated human tau had dissolved again.
 However, the ‘mouse tau’ remained clumped.
 Despite this, the mice were able to learn and remember again,” says Eckhard Mandelkow.
 More precise tests revealed that new synapses had actually formed in their brains.